rtous/edcav/spark/README.md

 	>>> def show (x): print x
 	>>> data.foreach(show)

-In the following example, after loading and parsing data, we use the K-Means object to cluster the data into five clusters.
-The number of desired clusters is passed to the algorithm.
-We then compute Within Set Sum of Squared Error (WSSSE).
-You can reduce this error measure by increasing de parameter k.
+In the following example, after loading and parsing data, we use the K-Means object to cluster the data into two clusters.
+Let's first prepare our data.
+The initial RDD contains lines of text, we will translate each line into an array of floats.

 	>>> from numpy import array
 	>>> parsedData = data.map(lambda line: array([float(x) for x in line.split(' ')])).cache()
 	>>> parsedData.foreach(show)

-At this point we have an array with the parsed data.
-With this data, we will train the k-means algorithm and compute the cost.
-To do that, we need to import some libraries like KMeans and sqrt.
-We use the KMeans object to cluster the data into two clusters.
-The number of desired clusters is passed to the algorithm.
+At this point we have an RDD of vectors.
+With this data, we will run the k-means algorithm with k=2.

 	>>> from pyspark.mllib.clustering import KMeans
 	>>> clusters = KMeans.train(parsedData, 2, maxIterations=10,